Director: Don McKellar

 The Grand Seduction is packed with a warmth and charm that cannot be underestimated.
-Set in the small harbor community of Tickle Head, drugs the film tells the story of a town on the verge of collapse and its last opportunity to change its destiny.
-Despite its obvious flaws, shop the feature is the perfect encapsulation of what a cinematic gem looks like.
+Set in the small harbor community of Tickle Head, the film tells the story of a town on the verge of collapse and its last opportunity to change its destiny.
+Despite its obvious flaws, the feature is the perfect encapsulation of what a cinematic gem looks like.

 The title itself refers not to a sexual seduction but to an economic one.

 Tickle Head is a town with approximately 120 residents.
 It has been decimated by the terrible economy and even the Mayor– who packs his car with all of the family furniture at night– is eager to move.
-Everyone has given up hope in an economic revival, medicine save for Murray French (Brendan Gleeson), a gruff older man who has– after his wife pushes him in the right direction– grown tired of his boring life.
+Everyone has given up hope in an economic revival, save for Murray French (Brendan Gleeson), a gruff older man who has– after his wife pushes him in the right direction– grown tired of his boring life.
 Murray cashes two welfare checks at the local bank as the film begins, despite the fact that the second check belongs to his deceased friend.

 “I don’t like what we’ve become, Murray,” his wife notes solemnly before leaving town in search of employment elsewhere.

 Forced to take on the Mayoral duties, Murray works behind the scenes in order to bring a factory that would bring hundreds of jobs into town.
 His only roadblock is that the company that would build the factory states that the the community needs a town doctor.
 That brings Murray to Dr. Lucas (Taylor Kitsch), a young handsome doctor with a fiance, a medical degree and a nasty cocaine habit that– through a series of events– forces Lucas to move into town for exactly one month.
 After the month, Lucas can leave but Murray’s goal is to convince the young doctor to remain in town permanently.